togglebyte/togglebit.io/content/posts/2021-08-23_terminal-game-jam.md

 ## Rules
 - No executables: Only source code that can be compiled / interpreted
-- Must run on Linux
+- Must run on Linux in Alacritty
 - Use of third party libraries is allowed

 ## Name suggestions: